TanviS3000/SentimentAnalysis/README.md

 # SentimentAnalysis

 ## Introduction:
-The Sentiment Analysis Tool is a user-friendly GUI application designed to perform sentiment analysis on social media posts using the `TextBlob` library.
+The Sentiment Analysis Tool is designed to perform sentiment analysis on social media posts.
 Users can upload a CSV file containing social media captions, and the tool will classify them as Positive, Negative, or Neutral based on sentiment scores.

 ## Features:
-1. **Easy Upload**: A button to browse and upload a CSV file.
-2. **Sentiment Analysis**: Analyzes the sentiment of each caption in the CSV and classifies it as Positive, Negative, or Neutral.
+1. **Sentiment Analysis**: Analyzes the sentiment of each caption in the CSV and classifies it as Positive, Negative, or Neutral.
-3. **Results Display**: Shows the number of captions under each sentiment category in the output box.
+2. **Results Display**: Shows the number of captions under each sentiment category in the output box.

 ## Prerequisites: